cdevroe/switcheroo/readme.md

 # Switcheroo - Little Arc for Safari

-Switcheroo is a small open source macOS app that can be set as your default browser.
-When clicking a link from a third-party app (such as Slack or Mail) Switcheroo allows you to choose which Safari Profile you’d like a link to be loaded in.
+Switcheroo is an open source macOS app that can be set as your default browser.
+When clicking a link from a third-party app (such as Slack or Mail) Switcheroo allows you to choose which Safari Profile you’d like a link to open in.

 ## Contributors